wawandco/ox/docs/docs/fundamentals/concepts/middleware.md

 To use a middleware Buffalo applications (and Groups) have the the `Use` method which takes one or more middleware functions and applies it to the application.

 ### Ox default Middleware
-Ox default application ships with some default middleware which is defined in the `middleware` folder and used in `app/routes.go`.
+Ox generated applications ship with default middleware for common things in Buffalo applications, these middleware are defined in the `middleware` folder and used in `app/routes.go`.

 ```go
 // in routes.go